Building an Efficient Data Warehouse Architecture: Optimising Performance and Accessibility

 C. Data Warehouse Architecture: With Staging Area and Data Marts

-Note: A data mart is an access layer which is used to get data out to the users..
+Note: A data mart is an access layer that is used to get data out to the users.
 Think of a data mart as a specialized segment within a larger data warehouse, tailored to the requirements of specific user groups.
 A data mart serves as a subsidiary entity of a data warehouse, specializing in the partitioning and organization of data for specific user groups.

 Constructing a Data Warehouse

-There are 2 approaches for constructing a data-warehouse: Top-down approach and Bottom-up approach are explained below.
+There are 2 approaches for constructing a data warehouse: The top-down approach and the Bottom-up approach are explained below.

 1) Top-Down Approach